NoComplyDev/CRTAP/README.md

 # **Critical Role TTRPG Archive Project (CRTAP)**

 >Work in progress.
 Currently considering hosting options (if I decide to make this publicly available at all).
-Should ideally be easy to add new episodes and have them pushed automatically, however torrent may be the only feasible solution in terms of bandwidth (currently clocking in at 1.4TB)
+Torrent is the only feasible solution in terms of bandwidth (currently clocking in at 1.4TB).
+Updates with new content will likely be released every two months or so - deciding how best to deal with hosting these.

 ## Core Archival Purposes